 This is because you finally learn to resolve the patterns you’ve been carrying for so long, and you are no longer limited to them.
 This is why so many people study archetypes.

-In other words, there is truth in planetary alignments and psychics.
-But they can only tell as much as you’re current trajectory holds for you.
+In other words, there is truth in planetary alignments.
+But they can only tell as much as your current trajectory holds for you.
 If you were to go get married in Vegas on a whim, the turn of events would lead you elsewhere in your life.

 That said – the outside might look different, but your inner experience will keep recycling itself unless resolved.
 So in other words, you could have the dream job and still end up quitting it because it doesn’t make you happy.
 Like I did – here’s my story.